jina-ai/executors/jinahub/indexers/searcher/FaissSearcher/README.md

 **FaissSearcher** wraps Faiss-powered vector Searcher.

+**FaissSearch** is defined as a vector searcher,
+These usually implement a form of similarity search, based on the embeddings created by the encoders you have chosen in your Flow.
+Vector search is meant to be used together with a **Storage**.
+To understand Jina's storage-search workflow, please read the documentation [here](https://docs.jina.ai/advanced/experimental/indexers/).

-Faiss is a library for efficient similarity search and clustering of dense vectors.
+[Faiss](https://github.com/facebookresearch/faiss) is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.
 Faiss is written in C++ with complete wrappers for Python/numpy.